What you hear may not be what (or who) you think it is.

 First, the test

-If you watch the video accompanying this article, below, or in fact have watched any of my videos or listened to me on any podcast, you'll have a sense for what I sound like.
+If you watch the video accompanying this article (see below) or have watched any of my videos or listened to me on any podcast, you’ll have a sense of what I sound like.

-It's not.
-The real me never spoke that; it's generated audio.
-All I did was copy/paste the text of the first sentence of this section into a speech synthesis service provided by llElevenLabs, and "I" started speaking.
+It’s not.
+I never spoke those words; it’s generated audio.
+All I did was copy/paste the text of the first sentence of this section into a speech synthesis service provided by llElevenLabs, and “I” started speaking.

 It’s pretty darned spooky.

-Running a similar test on some friends, the results were mixed.
-Some recognized the fake, some did not.
+Running a similar test on friends, the results were mixed.
+Some recognized the fake voice, and some did not.

 The next variation

-Not only did I not speak that, I didn't write it.
+Not only did I not speak that, but I also didn’t write it.
 I never said any of it.

-That's the result of asking ChatGPT to generate "100 words on the importance of password managers in the style of Leo Notenboom", and then pasting the resulting text1 into the voice-generation app.
+That’s the result of asking Claude, “Please write 100 words on the importance of password managers in the style of Leo Notenboom”, and then pasting the resulting text1 into the voice-generation app.

-Granted, this one's easier to detect as fake.
-Setting aside the fact that for some reason, ChatGPT generated 197 words instead of the requested 100, the audio cadence and intonation is ever so slightly off in places.2 But this technology is only going to get better.
-Given the pace of improvement to date, I'd expect significantly better results very soon.
+Granted, this one’s a little easier to detect as fake.
+The audio cadence and intonation are slightly off in places.
+But this technology is only going to get better.
+Given the pace of improvement, I expect better results soon.2

 It’s cheap and easy

-The service costs a little, but aside from that, the only thing required was for me to upload five minutes of audio of me speaking.
-(Anything over five minutes is apparently a waste!)
+The service costs a little, but aside from that, I only needed to upload five minutes of audio of me speaking.

 That was all.
 I could have uploaded one of my podcast episodes or scraped the audio from one of my hundreds of YouTube videos.
-In this case, I went for maximum audio quality and recorded myself narrating one of my personal blog posts.
+In this case, I uploaded the audio track from a recent video.

-Oh, and I promised that I had the rights to use this voice.
+Oh, and I promised that I had the right to use this voice.

 You can guess where this is going.

-If you can collect five minutes of decent audio from someone talking, you're done.
+If you can collect five minutes of decent audio from someone talking, you’re done.
 You have their voice.
-You can lie about having the right to use it,3 and you can now have that person say anything.
+If you’re willing to lie about having the right to use it,3 you can have that person say anything.

-We've seen (or rather heard) this happen already to politicians and a few famous actors.
-Usually it's in the realm of video deep fakes, which remain somewhat easier to identify.
+We’ve seen (or heard) this happen already to politicians and a few famous actors.
+Usually, it’s in the realm of video deepfakes, which remain somewhat easier to identify.
+For now.

 Do this